-Notice of Privacy Practices & Confidentiality of Alcohol and Drug Abuse Records
+Notice of Privacy Practices & Confidentiality of Alcohol and Drug and Alcohol Abuse Student Records

 Effective date: 5 September 2015